Codeception/codeception.github.com/_posts/2013-10-04-specification-phpunit.markdown

 ---

-With just a few tiny libraries we converted a classical flat PHPUnit test into separate code blocks, designed by specification.
-If you invent a rule in a team "no assertion without specification" your tests will get much cleaner and be much easier to maintain.
+With just a few tiny libraries we converted a classical flat PHPUnit test into separate code blocks driven by specification.
+Test looks very similar to what we saw in Jasmine, just as we intended.

+And the piece of advice to your team: introduce a rule "no assertion without specification" to make tests readable and easy to maintain.

 You can install Specify and Verify via Composer: